mui-lib/mui-lib/README.md

 to check the differences of values inside props, and ignore the differences of functional actions(having type of *function*) inside props, between the previous props and the next props.

+- arePropsPureValuesEqual(prevProps, nextProps): `boolean`

+Furthermore, the target component should be updated when the values of the props changed.
+The same way, the depended values are usually the same set by `#useDerivedStateFromProps()`.
+Hence the solutions could be more generalized and open.

 ## Layouts